 How to join?

-Submit the following to Collaborative@ConstellationMutual.com by May 11, 2020.
+Submit an email to Collaborative@ConstellationMutual.com by September 30, 2020.
 Early applicants will be given priority as space is limited.

 The application e-mail should include: